Transferring From Another College

 Visit the campus of the college you are considering.
 You wouldn’t buy a car without first test driving it.
 Likewise, you shouldn’t transfer without visiting the campus.
 College catalogs and viewbooks show you one picture of a college.
 A campus visit can sometimes tell a completely different story.
 Ask questions of some of the students.
 Read the school newspaper to get an idea of the major issues on campus.
 Ask to attend or sit-in a class or two.
 Talk with the admissions office and the financial aid department.

-For your convenience, you can download and print out a Request for Transcript which you can send to your desired college(s).
+Download and print out a Request for Transcript [PDF] to send to your desired college(s).
 You can also make the request online using the VCCS Student Information System.

 Opportunities For High School Students